domsson/tabs.js/README.md

 ## Features

 - No dependencies, all vanilla JavaScript
-- Supports mutliple tab sets per page
+- Supports mutliple tabsets per page
-- Supports nested tab sets
+- Supports nested tabsets
 - Sets the URL fragments based on the active tabs (optional)
 - Your page will still work fine for users without JavaScript
 - Very minimal markup requirements (literally just one attribute)